 Dog Food For Skin Allergies … Where Do You Start?

-There are a number of dog food brands on the market today that target dogs with a skin allergy.
+There are a number of dog food for skin allergies on the market today that target dogs with a skin allergy.
 Below I have listed three of the more popular types of diets associated with this infliction. and a couple of wholesome brands for each.
 Let’s take a look at these below:

 - Prescription Diet – Depending on the severity of your pet’s symptoms, your local veterinarian may suggest this type of diet.
 While this choice can be costly, it does provide your pet with a healthy, nutritional diet.
 My two choices will include the Hill’s Prescription Diet z/d Skin/Food Sensitivities and Royal Canin Veterinary Diet Hydrolyzed Protein HP.